anzz1/rehlmaster/README.md

 # rehlmaster
 Metamod plugin for [ReHLDS](https://github.com/rehlds/ReHLDS/) that restores original GoldSrc functionality of pinging master servers.
-Compatible with reference implementation [hlmaster](https://github.com/anzz1/hlmaster/).
+Compatible with reference implementation [hlmaster](https://github.com/anzz1/hlmaster/) or any other implementation that is implemented correctly according to specification.

 # Installation
 Install it as a metamod plugin